Wild Bills Beef Jerky Recipe

 Beef strips on paper towels

-Although beef jerky can be made in an oven, the dehydrator produces consistently better and more consistent results.
-My dehydrator has been around for about three years.
+Although beef jerky can be made in an oven, in my opinion, a dehydrator produces a better result.

-If you share my love of beef jerky, I would thus highly recommend the NESCO dehydrator I own.
+If you share my love of beef jerky, I’d highly recommend the NESCO dehydrator, which is the one I own.

 NESCO FD-75A Snackmaster Pro Food Dehydrator, For Snacks, Fruit, Beef Jerky, Gray